Recovering Structured Data From Superimposed Non-Linear Measurements: Extensions

 and $\scalvec \coloneqq (\scalfac_1, \dots, \scalfac_M) \in \R^M$.
 Given $\hybW \in \R^{M\times N}$, we introduce the \emph{hybrid scaling vector} by

 Furthermore, we call

 the \emph{isotropy mismatch vectors} and set $\orthmodelbias \coloneqq [\orthmodelbias^1 \cdots \orthmodelbias^M] \in \R^{n \times M}$. \end{definition}

 Under the hypothesis of Model~\ref{model:results:measurements}, the scaling parameters $\scalfac_j$ exactly coincide with those of \eqref{eq:results:scalparam:scalfac}, and the dependence on $\lnorm{\grtr}$ is due to the missing unit-norm assumption in Model~\ref{model:extensions:measurements}.
 In contrast, the hybrid scaling vector $\hybscalvec$ arises from a linear transformation by the weight matrix $\hybW$.
-Our recovery results and their proofs (in Subsection~\ref{subsec:proofs:hybridresults}) will reveal that this choice is quite natural, since it leads in a certain sense to the ``best approximation'' of the non-linear observation rule by a linear model.
+Our recovery results and their proofs (in Subsection~\ref{subsec:proofs:hybridresults}) will reveal that the above definitions of $\hybscalvec$ and $\orthmodelbias$ are both quite natural, since they lead in a certain sense to the ``best approximation'' of the non-linear observation rule by a linear model.

 The isotropy mismatch vectors vanish for Gaussian random vectors ($\orthmodelbias^j = \vnull$) because $\sp{\a^{j}}{\grtr}$ and $\proj_{\orthcompl{\{\grtr\}}}(\a^{j})$ are independent in this case (and not just uncorrelated).
 However, this does not happen in the general sub-Gaussian scenario, unless $\fobs_j$ is linear.
 In fact, $\orthmodelbias^j$ computes the covariance between the distorted projection $\fobs_j(\sp{\a^{j}}{\grtr})$ of $\a^{j}$ onto $\spann\{\grtr\}$ and its orthogonal complement $\proj_{\orthcompl{\{\grtr\}}}(\a^{j})$.
 Thus, we may regard the mismatch vector $\orthmodelbias^j$ as a compatibility measure of the non-linearity $\fobs_j$ and the isotropic measurement vector $\a^j$.
 Our next result shows that these terms indeed play an important role in the estimation performance of the hybrid method: